-In addition, or as an alternative, you can also use the "Zoom Level" menu from the Zoom Window to change zoom levels.
-See "Zoom Window Menus" on page 122.
+Note: In addition, or as an alternative, you can also use the "Zoom Level" menu from the Zoom Window to change zoom levels.
+See "Zoom Window Menus" on page 142.

-- If you want to use the mouse wheel to change zoom levels while holding down one of the following keys (Shift or Ctrl), then follow these steps: - a Click the Use the mouse wheel to change zoom levels.... check box to enable the option.
+- To use the mouse wheel to change zoom levels while holding down one of the following keys (Shift or Ctrl), follow these steps: - a Click the Use the mouse wheel to change zoom levels... check box to enable the option.